 The Visitors are on Cong Su for more than just some good eating.
 The are also covertly preparing the world for settlement.
-After the world’s population has declined and aged to a certain point (currently 30 years from now, in 1170) a crisis will be created, the remaining Conggi will be moved to Emegency Housing Facilities, hearded onto the saucers, and shipped to the homeworld for eating.
-The world will then be settled by about one or two billion Visitors over a hunderd-year period: the necessary transports to move 10 million Visitors per year are being constructed.
+After the world’s population has declined and aged to a certain point (currently 30 years from now, in 1170) a crisis will be created, the remaining Conggi will be moved to Emergency Housing Facilities, herded onto the saucers, and shipped to the homeworld for eating.
+The world will then be settled by about one or two billion Visitors over a hundred-year period: the necessary transports to move 10 million Visitors per year are being constructed.
 The world itself is perfect for Visitor settlement, so no terraforming is needed.
 A TL 9/A infrastructure will be thoughtfully constructed by the humans, before the crisis is declared.

 How did they get here?

 The Visitors are members of a military government which has conquered thirty-two systems via sublight warships in their region of the galaxy.
 The government isn’t popular due to the military expense of keeping all those worlds (twenty-two have large, restless alien populations that the Visitor economy depends on).
-It has no current starfaring opposition in its region of space, but has no real friends either.
+It has no current starfaring opposition in its region of space, but has no real friends, either.

 The Imperium didn’t make use of the Arkenstone Engine: the sheer cost and the learning curve gave a very poor return for the information learned, and after a few failed Scout experiments in the 880s it was abandoned: ships with the Engine didn’t even budge an inch, never mind leap across galaxies.

 Much of the information was lost, but thousands of years later the Visitors managed to successfully rediscover the principles of the Arkenstone Engine using both original research and ancient documents.
-With the remarkable discovery of a workable chart to the Foreven Sector, the Visitors sent their first scoutship, which arrived in Foreven in 892.
-A small station was soon constructed at the Fragment, and a scout ship pernamently stationed here.
+With the remarkable discovery of a workable chart to the Foreven Sector, the Visitors sent their first scoutship, arriving in Foreven in 892.
+A small station was soon constructed at the Fragment, and a scout ship permanently stationed here.
 Their duties included charting interstellar space, mapping the area, listening to radio signals and sending sublight probes to look for good worlds before dropping into the primary to remove all evidence.

-(The Foreven fragment is just under two parsecs from Cong Su: the Visitor fragment is just about one parsec from the Visitor's homeworld).
+(The Foreven fragment is just under two parsecs from Cong Su: the Visitor fragment is just about one parsec from the Visitors’ homeworld).

 What do the Visitors have?

 The fifty massive, 3.2 km diameter ships are buit with three drives: a jump drive, an Arkenstone Engine, and massive gravitic plates that use interstellar gravity waves for sublight propulsion.
-Smaller ships use standard artigrav drives.
+Smaller ships use standard antigrav drives.
 Standard Imperial thruster plates are being researched and analyzed back at the homeworld.
 The massive ships has a crew of 6500, including 3000 infantry Shock Troops, 1000 field support, 2000 technicians, and 500 officers, political personnel, etc.

 As you might guess, most of the bulk of the ship is fuel for Liquid Hydrogen for the drives, although several grams of antimatter is used for the Arkenstone Engine (The explosion if that antimatter contacts matter would be bad, but I don’t think it would destroy the ship in One Big Boom…)

-Interesting aside: did you know each Visitor Skyfighter holds a pilot, a co-pilot, a gunner, and THREE TROOPERS?
-Hmmmmmm.....
+Interesting aside: did you know each Visitor Skyfighter holds a pilot, a co-pilot, a gunner, and three troopers?
+Hmmmmmm…

 Often, at both the Fragments and Cong Su, you will see one to five transports.
 These 1 km diameter saucers are actually doing the transporting of humans, Visitors, and equipment.
-They are thinly armoured and have only 20 TL 9 laser turrets, and a few auxiliary craft.
+They are thinly armored and have only 20 TL 9 laser turrets, and a few auxiliary craft.

 After the PCs have a pretty good grip on what’s really going on, they then need to decide what to do.

 Calling in the Imperial Navy.

 Getting some mercenaries together

 This takes money.
-Unless the Scout's can somehow raise the MultiMillions needed as a deposit to hire a mercenary capable of taking on the Visitors and their 150,000 TL 9/A troops on the ground (and another 100,000 local government troops, at TL 7/8), this won’t happen.
+Unless the Scouts can somehow raise the MultiMillions needed as a deposit to hire a mercenary capable of taking on the Visitors and their 150,000 TL 9/A troops on the ground (and another 100,000 local government troops, at TL 7/8), this won’t happen.

 Getting the local systems together

 As this is a poor subsector in a thinly settled sector beyond most of the worthwhile trade routes, I’d cap the local TL at 12.
-There might be one or two high pop systems with the largest local Navy, and and another five sytems with some kind of decent Navy (or at least some decent technology).
+There might be one or two high pop systems with the largest local Navy, and another five systems with some kind of decent Navy (or at least some decent technology).

 Getting them to see the threat that the Visitors present is possible, but they’ll want some evidence.
 Also, those fifty motherships look very imposing: are you certain you want to attack them?
-And the Visitors are masters when it comes to lying, deceit, and political manuvering: what happens when they start offering Trade Advantages to divide up the PCs coalition?
+And the Visitors are masters when it comes to lying, deceit, and political maneuvering: what happens when they start offering Trade Advantages to divide up the PCs coalition?

 And of course there’s the Grand Battle itself: the referee has several nights of design work to do in order to do justice to the Battle Of Cong Su.

-- Getting Zhodani support
+Getting Zhodani support

-adventures on the far frontiers.
+The PCs may turn to the Zhodani in desperation.
+This is unlikely to work: the Zhodani, unlike the classic Imperium, is not into military adventures on the far frontiers.
 However, they might discover the danger much more quickly, if they can mindread the Visitors at just the right time.
 They will certainly hate the Visitors, with all the deceit and lies they spew.